LLNL/hiop/README.md

 *`hiopInterfaceDenseConstraints` interface* supports NLPs with **billions** of variables with and without bounds but only limited number (<100) of general, equality and inequality constraints.
 The underlying algorithm is a limited-memory quasi-Newton interior-point method and generally scales well computationally (but it may not algorithmically) on thousands of cores.
 This interface uses MPI for parallelization

-*`hiopInterfaceSparse` supports general sparse and large-scale NLPs.
+*`hiopInterfaceSparse` interface* supports general sparse and large-scale NLPs.
 This functionality is similar to that of the state-of-the-art [Ipopt](https://github.com/coin-or/Ipopt) (without being as robust and flexible as Ipopt is).
 Acceleration for this class of problems can be achieved via OpenMP or CUDA, however, this is work in progress and you are encouraged to contact HiOp's developers for up-to-date information.

 *`hiopInterfaceMDS` interface* supports mixed dense-sparse NLPs and achives parallelization using GPUs and RAJA portability abstraction layer.